jaideng123/jaideng123.github.io/_posts/games/2024-04-01-PokemonGo.md

 **What I've done so far:**

-As a Gameplay Engineer on the Pokémon Go team, I've lead the technical design and engineering for one of our largest new gameplay features: Pokéstop Showcases, collaborated with designers to create tools to quickly tune the overall speed of our animations and transitions in the game, and designed and implemented an advanced haptics system to improve feedback and game feel.
+As a Gameplay Engineer on the Pokémon Go team, I've led the technical design and engineering for 2 of our largest new gameplay features: Pokéstop Showcases & Dynamax Battles, both of which I created initial prototypes for and led a small team of other engineers through the entire production process from pre-production to launch.

+I've also done some smaller projects to enhance the player experience like implementing a new haptics system and tooling to help designers tune UI transitions across the entire game.

 **Platforms:** Android, iOS